 The Panama Canal is a feat of human engineering.
 A marvel of the modern world.
 A must-see when visiting Panama.
 We thought we should probably go and check it out.
 The only problem was that getting there required us to use the metro, so that we could get to the main bus terminal (Allbrooke) and then onwards to the canal.
 By this time we had become masters of the bus domain, but throw a train into the mix and well, it confused us a little.

 Turns out we needed to buy a railcard to use the metro and being incompetent with anything technology related, the machines made no sense to us.
 Fortunately, after fumbling around and getting in the way of commuters, our saviour came in the form of a teenager and we were ready.
 The railcards also had the bus symbol on so we thought to ourselves that we lucked out and had sorted all of our transportation related troubles out in one teenager assisted transaction.
-To top up the railcard you needed 1, 2 or 10 dollar bills none of which we had and so we set off to find somewhere to buy some cheap plantain snacks.
+To top up the railcard you needed one, two or ten dollar bills none of which we had and so we set off to find somewhere to buy some cheap plantain snacks.
 These were thinly sliced, deep fried and thrown into a bag, they were found everywhere we went (to my joy).
 Any excuse to eat plantain and it was seized, patacones I miss you.
 Money changed, ready to top up, more help from a kind stranger and we were well on our way.
 All we needed was one stop on the train and we were in Allbrooke terminal.
 Once we arrived we found out that the railcards we got were only for the metro and inner-city buses and not buses from the terminal, for that we’d need a different card.
 One that required us to have ID to obtain.
 Of course, we weren’t carrying ID.
 Why would we need it?
 We were only catching buses and trains.
 Either way, no Panama Canal for us because there was no way we were catching a taxi.

 Instead we made the most of our situation and went shopping for dinner within the terminal.
 Frankfurters and a mix of two miscellaneous packet sauces was the order of the day.
 Who needs a marvel of the modern world when you’ve got bus terminal shopping on a budget!